A Finding Aid to the Charles Henry Alston Papers,

 The Charles Henry Alston papers are owned by the Archives of American Art, Smithsonian Institution.
 Literary rights as possessed by the donor have been dedicated to public use for research, study, and scholarship.
 The collection is subject to all copyright laws.

-The bulk of this collection was digitized in 2010 and is available via the Archives of American Art's website.
 Materials not scanned include health records, financial tax notes, duplicates, and photographs of works of art.

 How to Cite this Collection

 Charles Henry Alston papers, 1924-1980.
 Archives of American Art, Smithsonian Institution.